-Financial assets correspond mainly to the investments held by Valerio Therapeutics in its subsidiaries.
-The change in this item corresponds mainly to reversals and allowances during the financial year for provisions for impairment of subsidiaries' shares, for a net amount of 1,365 thousand euros.
+Long-term investments correspond mainly to Valerio Therapeutics' equity interests in its subsidiaries.

+The change in this item corresponds to

+- 32,548,000 in reversals of provisions for impairment in value of shares in subsidiaries. - The acquisition of Valour Bio shares for 3,201 thousand euros.

-The amount of treasury shares held under the liquidity contract as of December 31, 2023, is 61 thousand euros corresponding to 368,174 shares recorded under "Other long-term investments".
-Cash not invested under the contract amounted to 145 thousand euros.
+Treasury shares held under the liquidity contract on December 31, 2024 amounted to 36 thousand euros, corresponding to 486,152 shares recorded under "Other long-term investments".
+Cash not invested under the contract amounted to 140 thousand euros.